-Dog showing signs of stress
+Dog showing signs of stress and anxiety

 Signs Your Dog Has Anxiety โ€” And What to Do About It

-By Marcus J.Vet-reviewed9 min readUpdated May 2026
+By Marcus J.Research-based4 min readUpdated May 2026

-Important
+Important note

-The Main Types of Dog Anxiety
+Types of Dog Anxiety

 • Separation anxiety: The most common type.
 Triggered when your dog is left alone.

-• Noise anxiety: Thunderstorms, fireworks, construction, and loud sounds.
+• Noise anxiety: Thunderstorms, fireworks, loud sounds.

 • Social anxiety: Fear of strangers, other dogs, or new environments.